-The course will focus on family roles, family dynamics, group dynamics, group structure and process, group types, functions, roles, stages of development, styles of leadership, skills of conducting groups, techniques, problem resolution and the reality and effects of group termination.
-The course shall emphasize the diversity of human behavior and experience, and recognize the uniqueness of each individual client.
+The course will focus on family roles, family dynamics, group dynamics, group structure and process, group types, functions, roles, stages of development, styles of leadership, skills of conducting groups, techniques,

 SWRK 344 Generalist Social Work Practice III

 An examination of models of generalist practice in working with task groups, organizations, and communities.
 Emphasis will be placed on the role of generalist social work practice with the community, including skills for organizational relationship building, for planning and development of programs, methods of promoting social change, managing political processes, and practice and program evaluation.